N4SJAMK/teamboard/README.md

 ### Create the machine:

-Now you start to create vagrant machine according configuration settings in vagrantfile [read more](https://docs.vagrantup.com/v2/vagrantfile/).
+Now you can start to create vagrant machine according configuration settings in vagrantfile [read more](https://docs.vagrantup.com/v2/vagrantfile/).
 You should now give a command in your workspace:

 ```